auth0/docs/articles/organizations/configure-organizations.md

 To center the widget in the page, replace the `<body>` tag with  `<body class="_widget-auto-layout">`.

-#### Variables
+### Email templates

+To modify emails the end-user receives, customize an email template using the [Liquid template language](https://shopify.github.io/liquid/) and [template variables](#template-variables).

+The following email templates can be further customized for organizations:

+* **Welcome**: Received by the end-user once they verify their email address or, if email verification is disabled, when they sign up (or log in for the first time).
+* **Password Change**: Received by the end-user when they request a password change.
+Contains a link that redirects them to the Password Reset page.
+* **Invite User**: Received by the end-user when they are invited to an organization.
+Contains a link that redirects them to a custom invitation page.
+To learn more, see [Invite users](/organizations/configure-membership#invite-users).

+### Template variables

-Page templates may access a set of context variables that you can use to impact how the page is rendered.
+Page and email templates may access a set of context variables that you can use to impact how the template is rendered.

-For a list of available page template variables, see [Available variables](/universal-login/new-experience/universal-login-page-templates#available-variables).
+For lists of available variables, see [Available page template variables](/universal-login/new-experience/universal-login-page-templates#available-variables) and [Common email template variables](/auth0-email-services/customize-email-templates#common-variables).

 Additional variables are available to the page template when an end-user logs in through an organization:

 * `organization.id`
 * `organization.display_name`